SD card: Openness of specification

 The SD format was introduced in August 1999.
 Like most memory card formats, SD is covered by patents and trademarks.
 Royalties apply to the manufacture and sale of SD cards and host adapters, with the exception of SDIO devices.
-As of 2025, the SD Association (SDA) charged annual membership fees of US$2,500 for general members and US$4,500 for executive members.
+As of 2025, the SD Association (SDA) charged annual membership fees of for general members and for executive members.

 Early versions of the SD specification were only available under a non-disclosure agreement (NDA), which restricted the development of open-source drivers.
 Despite these limitations, developers reverse-engineered the interface and created free software drivers for SD cards that did not use digital rights management (DRM).

 In 2006, the SDA began publishing a "Simplified Specification" under a less restrictive license.
 It includes documentation for the physical layer, SDIO, and certain extensions, allowing broader implementation without requiring an NDA or paid membership.